wbamberg/idl-reference/docs/mozIStorageConnection.md

 conserve memory on systems short on storage space, this function will have no effect
 on mobile devices or if less than 500MiB of space is left available.

-@param aIncrement
-       The database file will grow in multiples of chunkSize.
-@param aDatabaseName
-       Sqlite database name. "" means pass NULL for zDbName to sqlite3_file_control.
-       See http://sqlite.org/c3ref/file_control.html for more details.
-@throws NS_ERROR_FILE_TOO_BIG
-        If the system is short on storage space.

 #### Parameters ####